ZacharyCHT/pyRedditScreenshot/readme.md

 my mongodb is hard coded right now but that could easily be changed
 ---
 ---
-I plan on rewriting the code to make it cleaner at some point
+I plan on rewriting the code to make it cleaner at some point and adding error checking
 ---